Scorecard Research Beacon

 Search Icon

-The show, which premiered on Netflix last week, is a gripping four-part drama series from the United Kingdom that explores the loss of adolescence and the complexities of youth.
+The series, which premiered on Netflix in March, is a four-part drama series from the United Kingdom.

 What is 'Adolescence' about and is it based on a true story?